dwaffle/focuscollege-acsd2020-assignment2/assignment/assignment.md

   * Accept and merge your pull request into the `master` branch.

+  * Make sure you "Hand In" your assignment on Teams.
+There is no file you need to send me, just mark it as handed in so I know you're ready for me to look at it.

 # Grading Your Application

 Read the [Marking Criteria](./marking-criteria.md) document to understand how these points will affect your assignment score.